Art & Culture in Purvanchal

 Music & Entertainment

-One of the main features of Purvanchal's culture is a tradition of folk songs and folk dances.
+One of the main features of Purvanchal culture is a tradition of folk songs and folk dances.
 Folk songs are also performed at various festivals during the year.
-The Kaharwa is sung at Deepawali, the Alha and the Kajari during the rainy and winter nights, and the Phaag during Holi.
+The Kaharwa is sung at Deepawali, the Alha and the Kajari during the rainy and winter nights, and the fagua during Holi.
 One of the biggest parts of Purvanchal’s culture is the tradition of folk songs and folk dances.
-This is a very artistic vivid part of Gorakhpur’s culture.
+This is a very artistic realistic part of Gorakhpur’s culture.
 After a long day of work, they unwind by singing and dancing.
 They have different dances and songs for special occasions also.
 Folk songs are performed at different festivals and seasons during the year.

 As elsewhere in India, cinema is the most popular means of entertainment in Purvanchal.
 There are more than a hundred cinemas in the area with a combined capacity of six thousand seats.
 Documentaries and mobile cinemas cater to the rural areas of the state.
-Drama/theatre and circuses groups also visit the district.
+Drama/Theatre and circus groups also visit the district.
 Dangal (wrestling matches), nautanki (indigenous open-air dramatic performances), bhajan and qawwali programmes, and mushaira are also arranged at different places from time to time.
 Ram Leela and Krishna Leela provide alternative entertainment

 Also, Gorakhpur and Varanasi have recently become a hub of Bhojpuri films as Bhojpuri is widely spoken here due to its physical proximity to the state of Bihar.
 Many channels like Mahua Bhojpuri channel have opened their offices in Purvanchal and conduct talent hunt sessions.
 There is also a Bhojpuri film city in Purvanchal.
-However, now you may also find many local functions, fairs and events are organised at different places from time to time, mostly during festivals.
+However, now you may also find many local functions, fairs, and events are organized at different places from time to time, mostly during festivals.